shortstheory/APStreamline/2DO.md

 2DO:

-* use static element names instead in rtspstreamer
 * struct QoSReport instead of class, looks pretty silly as a class
 * what do I do with ntptime?
 * what to do with UDPStreaming?